-• You Pension Credit M1000 Award Notice
+You Pension Credit M1000 Award Notice

-5. Definitions
+6. Definitions

-- Catchment Area School All Community, Voluntary Controlled and Foundation schools with the exception of Grammar schools in Slough have a defined geographical area known as their catchment area.
+- Catchment or nearest school all schools with the exception of grammar schools and faith schools.
 There is no guarantee of a place for pupils who are resident within a catchment area or for pupils who subsequently move at a later date.
-Living in a catchment area can, however, give pupils a higher priority for admission to a school over pupils who live outside the catchment area. - Preferred schools Parents have a right in law to state a preference for a school for their children, but that does not carry with it a right to free transport.
-The responsibility of getting the pupil to and from school will always be that of the parent or carer.

-Qualifying schools are

-Community, Foundation or Voluntary Controlled schools

-Community or Foundation special schools

-Non-maintained special schools

-Pupil referral units

-Maintained nursery schools; or

-City technology colleges (CTC), City colleges for the technology of the arts (CCTA) or Academies.

-- Low Income families children entitled to free school meals or whose parents are in receipt of the maximum level of Working Tax Credit. - Home Address Approved transport is normally from the pupil's permanent home address only. - Travelling Distance and Nature of Route The traveling distance is the shortest available walking route which a child, accompanied as necessary, can walk with reasonable safety to school and is measured from your home to the nearest available school entrance.
-This may not necessarily be the same as the route driven by a vehicle. - Statutory School Age commences the term after the child's fifth birthday.
+Living in a catchment area can give pupils a higher priority for admission to a school over pupils who live outside the catchment area. - Preferred schools parents have a right to state a preference for a school for their children, but that does not carry with it a right to free transport.
+The responsibility of getting the pupil to and from school will always be that of the parent or carer. - Qualifying schools are: - Community, Foundation or Voluntary Controlled schools - Community or Foundation special schools - Non-maintained special schools - Pupil referral units - Maintained nursery schools; or - City technology colleges (CTC), City colleges for the technology of the arts (CCTA) or Academies. - Low income families children entitled to free school meals or whose parents are in receipt of the maximum level of Working Tax Credit. - Home address approved transport is normally from the pupil's permanent home address only. - Travelling distance and nature of route -The traveling distance is the shortest available walking route which a child, accompanied as necessary, can walk with reasonable safety to school and is measured from your home to the nearest available school entrance.
+This may not necessarily be the same as the route driven by a vehicle. - Statutory school age commences the term after the child's fifth birthday.